SaiPanneerselvam/pygit-projects/README.md

-# pygit-projects
+# PyGit
-PyGit, also known as PythonG, is a Python set of libraries that are recommended for simplifying commands and adding new commands, like _COMPRESS_ and etc.
+PyGit, also known as PythonG, is a Python set of libraries that are recommended for simplifying commands and adding new commands, like `grifftend.compress(VARIABLE)` and etc.